garrandall/popular-music-data/tracks/walk-on-by-gloria-gaynor.md

 Is all that I have left
 So let me hide
 The tears and the sadness you gave me
-When you said goobye, ohbaby
+When you said goobye, oh baby
 Walk on by, ohsugar
 Walk on by...(baby, baby don't stop)